Scouting Reports Last Updated: December 6, 2016

 Mykkele Thompson was placed on Injured Reserve in September 2016 after injuring his knee in Week 2.
 Thompson was drafted in the 5th round of the 2015 NFL Draft by the Giants.
 He missed all of his rookie season after rupturing the Achilles’ tendon in his right foot during the preseason.
 Raw, Thompson is a former quarterback and wide receiver converted to cornerback and then safety in college.
 Thompson is a bit of a corner-safety ‘tweener.
 He is tall and thin with good speed, but he lacks ideal quickness for cornerback and ideal physicality for a safety.
 Thompson is versatile and smart.
 He is a good special teams player who blocked three punts in college.

 Punters, Kickers, and Snappers:

-Zak DeOssie is usually one of the NFL’s most consistent and better long snappers, being voted to the Pro Bowl in 2008 and 2010.
-However, one bad punt snap resulted in a touchdown in 2013.
+After never missing a game for the first eight years of his NFL career, Zak DeOssie ended up missing the final four regular-season games of 2015 with a wrist injury that required surgery.
+DeOssie is one of the NFL’s most consistent long snappers, being voted to the Pro Bowl in 2008 and 2010.
 DeOssie was drafted as a linebacker by the Giants in the 4th round of the 2007 NFL Draft.
 He is now strictly a special teams player.
 Aside from his long snapping duties, DeOssie also excels in punt coverage.